burnettk/hot-mario/README.md

 # Adventure Quest

-A Mario-style platformer game where you must find a key by exploring a village, talking to an elderly advisor, collecting a map and scrolls, and overcoming obstacles.
+A deltarune-style game where you must find a key by exploring a village, talking to an elderly advisor, collecting a map and scrolls, and overcoming obstacles.

 ## How to Play